geographiclib/geographiclib/GeographicLib/00README.txt

     00README.txt  -- this file
     AUTHORS -- the authors of the library
-    NEWS -- a history of changes
     COPYING -- the LGPL license, v.
 3
+    INSTALL -- brief installation instructions
+    NEWS -- a history of changes

     include/GeographicLib/ and src/
       Constants.hpp -- WGS84 constants